The Different Types of Pronouns in German

 That’s all.
 And it doesn’t really matter much in your case but it can help you get a deeper comprehension of how the German language works and who knows, maybe also how your mother language works.

 I understand that this has been a lot to take in.
-So, If you made it this far, I congratulate you on your perseverance and love for learning German.
-I hope this article helped you get an idea about the basics of pronouns in German and about how they are used.
+So, If you made it this far, I congratulate you on your perseverance and ambition to learn German pronouns.